 The key challenge when it comes to IT transformations is that the variety of tools that are needed to support them do not work together well in complex hybrid environments.
 For example, in data collection and discovery, VMware and ServiceNow may be collecting data in one place while RISC Technologies, TSO Logic and iQSonar provide knowledge and discovery to another group.
 VMware Zerto, CloudEndure and Oracle may provide transport automation and management to one group while Kubernetes plus VMware CloudVelox do the same for another.

 In short, there are a raft of purpose-built, silo tools for servers, databases, storage and networks all acting independently of each other across silos.
 TDS says in its experience, there is no single consolidated system that has all the fields of data; those data fields are inconsistent, and there is conflicting information stored in multiple systems and different levels of trust.
-Furthermore, application-level dependencies are not shared between tools, and there is a lack of mixed-vendor workflow management.
+Furthermore, application-level dependencies are not shared between tools, and there is a lack of mixed-vendor workstream management.
 TDS is aimed at providing a higher level of orchestration that works across silos and vendors, applications and risk management factors.